pau1ie/Booklet/documents/user/terms.rst

 Standard type
 ^^^^^^^^^^^^^^^^^
 Repetation of 1st type folding only.
-Leaves = :math:`2^n`, 2, 4, 8, 16, 32, 64, 128, ... .
+Leaves = :math:`2^n`, i.e. 2, 4, 8, 16, 32, 64, 128, ... .

 Extended type
 ^^^^^^^^^^^^^^^^^

 At least one step is 2nd type folding, this allows us to compose addtional prime numbers for divisor of leaves number.

 Example: 6, 12